FAQ

 Does this load straight into Cubase?+

-WAV samples can be imported directly into Cubase Sampler Track, Groove Agent, HALion, or another sampler.
+Cubase Sampler Control accepts WAV and AIFF samples, so the extracted audio files are the dependable path.
 The SFZ mapping is a bridge file for samplers that support SFZ; Cubase setups vary, so we do not promise native .gig import.

 Do my files get uploaded to your servers?+